Seminole Wars: East Florida (east side of Apalachicola River)

-Jackson left St. Marks to attack villages along the Suwannee River, which were occupied primarily by fugitive slaves.
-On April 12, the army found a Red Stick village on the Econfina River, and attacked it.
-Close to 40 Red Sticks were killed, and about 100 women and children were captured.
-In the village, they found Elizabeth Stewart, the woman who had been captured in the attack on the supply boat on the Apalachicola River the previous November.
-The army found the villages on the Suwannee empty, many of the Black Seminoles having escaped to Tampa Bay to the maroon community of Angola.
+Jackson left Fort St. Marks to attack the Native American Bolek's (aka "Bowlegs") old town and maroon villages (Nero's town) along the Suwannee River near the current Old Town, FL.
+On 12 April, en route to the Suwannee the U.S. army and allied Native Americans led by William McIntosh, found and attacked a Red Stick village led by Peter McQueen on the Econfina River.
+Close to 40 Red Sticks were killed, and about 100 women and children were captured.[citation needed] In the village, they found Elizabeth Stewart, the woman who had been captured in the attack (the Scott Massacre) on the supply boat on the Apalachicola River the previous November near modern Chattahochee, Florida.
 Having destroyed the major Seminole and black villages, Jackson declared victory and sent the Georgia militiamen and the Lower Creeks home.
 The remaining army then returned to Fort St. Marks.

-About this time, Robert Ambrister, a former Royal Marine and self-appointed British "agent", was captured by Jackson's army.
+About this time, Robert Ambrister, a former officer in the Corps of Colonial Marines, was captured by Jackson's troops.
 At St. Marks a military tribunal was convened, and Ambrister and Arbuthnot were charged with aiding the Seminoles and the Spanish, inciting them to war and leading them against the United States.
 Ambrister threw himself on the mercy of the court, while Arbuthnot maintained his innocence, saying that he had only been engaged in legal trade.
 The tribunal sentenced both men to death but then relented and changed Ambrister's sentence to fifty lashes and a year at hard labor.
 Jackson, however, reinstated Ambrister's death penalty.
-Ambrister was executed by a firing squad on April 29, 1818.
+Ambrister was executed by a firing squad of American troops on 29 April 1818.
 Arbuthnot was hanged from the yardarm of his own ship.

 Jackson left a garrison at Fort St. Marks and returned to Fort Gadsden.
 Jackson had first reported that all was peaceful and that he would be returning to Nashville, Tennessee.

 West Florida (west of the Apalachicola River)

-General Jackson later reported that Indians were gathering and being supplied by the Spanish, and he left Fort Gadsden with 1,000 men on May 7, headed for Pensacola.
+General Jackson later reported that Indians were gathering and being supplied by the Spanish, and he left Fort Gadsden with 1,000 men on 7 May, headed for Pensacola.
 The governor of West Florida protested that most of the Indians at Pensacola were women and children and that the men were unarmed, but Jackson did not stop.
 Jackson also stated (in a letter to George W. Campbell) that the seizure of supplies meant for Fort Crawford gave additional reason for his march on Pensacola.
-When he reached Pensacola on May 23, the governor and the 175-man Spanish garrison retreated to Fort Barrancas, leaving the city of Pensacola to Jackson.
-The two sides exchanged cannon fire for a couple of days, and then the Spanish surrendered Fort Barrancas on May 28.
+When he reached Pensacola on 23 May, the governor and the 175-man Spanish garrison retreated to Fort Barrancas, leaving the city of Pensacola to Jackson.
+The two sides exchanged cannon fire for a couple of days, and then the Spanish surrendered Fort Barrancas on 28 May.
 Jackson left Colonel William King as military governor of West Florida and went home.